Western Pipe and Steel Company: Individual ships of note

-In 1977 the ship was damaged in a collision and sold to a Philippine consortium, who planned yet another major conversion for the vessel, into a casino ship named Philippine Tourist.
-The plans were dashed when the ship was tragically gutted by fire in 1978, after which the vessel was sold for scrap in 1980.Sea WrenAnother WPS ship to undergo an interesting conversion was Sea Wren (WPS Hull No. 129).
+Another WPS ship to undergo an interesting conversion was Sea Wren (WPS Hull No. 129).
 After serving during the war as attack transport USS Goodhue (during which time she sustained casualties and damage from a Japanese kamikaze attack), the ship returned after the war to cargo service with the San Francisco-based Matson Navigation Company, operating under the name Hawaiian Citizen.

+In 1959, Hawaiian Citizen underwent a major conversion into a container ship, thus becoming the first all-containerized freighter operating on the West Coast of the United States.
+She was sold for scrap in 1981.